Skip to main content

 Default Scopes

 Prowler requests a fixed set of OAuth scopes on every token exchange.
-The default is a single scope that covers the bundled initial check:
+The defaults cover every bundled check across the Sign-On and Application services:

 • okta.policies.read